MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 - Upload the file to SharePoint and open it.
 - Open the file in [Microsoft Visio](https://support.office.com/article/Open-insert-convert-and-save-DWG-and-DXF-AutoCAD-drawings-60cab691-0f4c-4fc9-b775-583273c8dac5) or [Autodesk DWG TrueView](https://www.autodesk.com/products/dwg).
-- Upload the file to [Autodesk Online Viewer](https://viewer.autodesk.com/).
+- Upload the file to [Autodesk's Online Viewer](https://viewer.autodesk.com/).

 **Q:** How do I add text labels to unmarked rooms?